Professor of English

 Supported by a WRP grant, I worked with students Alexander Bandazian ('09) and Anna Lyczmanenko ('10) to research the ways in which veterans returning from World War II impacted college writing curricula.
 Sophie Howard ('14) continued that research with me.
 Three presentations and two articles resulted from this research.
 One of the articles has been published in the journal Open Words; a second article, focusing on the Post-9/11 G.I.
-Bill, is forthcoming in Literacy Journal.
+Bill, was published in Literacy in Composition Studies.